 See the problem is that Kelly was not just telling us that Jesus is white as he is imagined in western religious traditions; she was telling us that he really was white.
 Hell she still hasn’t quite wrapped her mind around the fact that he most certainly wasn’t but apparently she has learned enough to concede that the matter is open to question.

 The bottom line is that Aslan is introducing a distinction that his subject matter does not make which is ironic.
 More ironic still, Aslan is using this highly flexible manner of speaking about Jesus to defend someone who was most emphatically denying any flexibility to the notion of Jesus whatsoever.
 She wasn’t telling us that Jesus was white to her and a number of others; she was telling us that it was wrong to think of Jesus as anything but white.
-Aslan’s thus employs a remarkably flexible approach to the symbolism in question to provide a kind of 3rd person apologetic in defense of Kelly.

 This is the sort of thing that has always bothered me about the study of comparative religion.
 Too often it seems to amount to a claim that religious faith in general is a good thing even if any particular faith is problematic.
 I can accept that religious institutions may produce a wide range of wonderfully positive values but I expect those fall in an undefined array of social benefits whereas those who study comparative religion often seem to want to locate them in religiosity itself.
 It’s an ironic form of apologetics that always seems to stop just short of a literal defense.
 But that’s just my general beef with the academic field of religious studies; it bears a strong resemblance to Aslan’s effort to rescue some value in Kelly’s views even as he acknowledges their inaccuracy as applied to actual history.
 The trouble is that Kelly herself isn’t really cooperating with his analysis.
-She was talking about the history, even as she was talking about the religious imaginary.
+She was talking about the history even as she was also talking about the religious imaginary.

 And that brings us back to Kelly’s disingenuous attempt to hide her bigotry under the guise of humor.
 She wants to remind us that both she and Harris acknowledged the same thing, that Santa and Jesus has historically been thought of as white but of course this would h=be a half truth if it were even a little truth.
 Kelly misses the alternative visions that are in fact out there.
 More to the point, she is opposed to those alternatives.